 The good news is that low-code platforms often include tutorials, educational materials, and other user support via a built-in resource library, making them a solid option for organisations that don't have access to professional developers or that need to reduce app development time and costs.

 Benefits of low-code development platforms

 There’s no doubt that low-code development is quickly becoming an integral part of the business world.
 Now that we’ve explored what a low-code development platform is and what’s required to use one, let’s look at some of its primary benefits.

-Low-code platforms can help your organization:
+Low-code platforms can help your organisation:

 - Save time.
-Since essentially anyone in your organization can play a role in low-code development, you can accelerate the process rather than waiting for those with coding expertise to have time to dedicate to the app.
+Since essentially anyone in your organisation can play a role in low-code development, you can accelerate the process rather than waiting for those with coding expertise to have time to dedicate to the app.